RaheelTheDeveloper/damp/README.md

 ### Instructions:

 - Open Google Colab and mount your drive
-- Go to `air_quality_prediction.ipynb` and change the `FILE_PATH` variable where your training and test data resides.
+- Go to `air_quality_prediction.ipynb` and change the locations where your training and test data resides.

 ### Features completed: